 Topics that appear in the study of the physical sciences and in engineering.
 Topics can vary but will include Green's theorem, Stokes' theorem, and the divergence theorem; complex variables; partial differential equations; and numerical methods.
 Particular emphasis is placed on the integration of technology into the mathematical process.
-Also listed as PHYS 4303.
 Prerequisite: MATH 2315.
 Course rotation: Alternate spring.